[?] Start Receiving This Blog Today By Simply Subscribing

 Don't see too much of that anymore.

-They have become so popular now, and are fairly inexpensive to buy in packages of four or eight or more, or even as decorative singles.
+They have become so popular now and are fairly inexpensive to buy in packages of four or eight or more.
+They can also be bought just as decorative singles.

-The best thing about them, is there are no plugins to worry about, masses of wiring to have to look at, or try to hide in and around plants.
-No cords to trip over either or move when we've got yardwork to do.
+The best thing about them is there are no plugins to worry about, masses of green or black wiring to have to look at or try to hide in and around plants and bushes.

 Easy on the hydro bill as well.